platformercloud/platformer-docs/docs/tutorials/cicd/azure-devops-tutorial.md

 ---
-title: Integrating Azure Devops with Platformer Console
+title: Azure Devops
 ---

 This guide will show you how to integrate Azure Devops as a CI pipeline with Platformer Console and deploy your containerized applications to an AKS (Azure Kubernetes) Cluster.

-### Prerequisites
+## Before you begin

 -   You have set up an Organization and a Project on the Platformer Console.
 -   You have access to Azure Devops and a Kubernetes Cluster (with administrative `kubectl` access to it).